antiguru/rahmen/README.md

 The font size is configurable to a certain extent using the `font_size` argument.

-Rahmen is designed to run on low-power devices, such as the Raspberry Pi 1.
+Rahmen is designed to run on low-power devices, such as the Raspberry Pi 1 (in fact it was specifically created to build a digital picture frame out of an old monitor and an old Raspberry Pi 1 due to the lack of capable software).
 While it is not heavily optimized to consume little resources, some effort has been put into loading, pre-processing and rendering images.

 ## Dependencies